ding-lab/somaticwrapper/README.md

 Indel calls are called by 2 over 3 callers (Strelka2, Varscan2 and pindel).

-Improvements compared to version v2.1:
+Improvements compared to version v2.2:

-1. Remove indels > 100 nt before annotation

-2. Fix false alarm for step 7
+1. Implement AF <= 0.005

 ## Usage ##